Wolkabout/WolkConnect-Java/readme.md

 wolk.publish();
 ```

-If there is an update in actuator status you can publish it like this:
+To update actuator status you can publish it like this:
 ```sh
 wolk.publishActuatorStatus("A1");
 ```